 Pamela Martinez, Ed.D.

-Pamela oversees the production of games, websites and digital media for Media Productions.
+Pamela oversees the production of games, websites and digital media for Innovative Media Research and Extension.
 She has been involved with the development of educational media and games since 1997 as a designer, project manager and researcher.

 Wendy V. Hamilton, Ed.D.